Breastfeeding stories are meant to inspire and motivate you to breastfeed successfully.

 Instead of “winging it” and looking for answers after something had already gone wrong, I knew what to do to prevent those things from happening.

 In addition, if something did come up I needed help with, at least I knew where to find the best answer.

 In addition to education, there were some breastfeeding essentials I couldn’t have done without:

 - Boppy Pillow: I LOVE this pillow.
 It not only allowed me to breastfeed comfortably, but both my kids have used it through all of their milestones.
-Until this day they use their Boppy as floor cushions in their play area.
+To this day they use their Boppy as floor cushions in their play area.

-- Breast Pump: Having a great breast pump and knowing how to use it was a game changer.
+- Breast Pump: Having a great breast pump and knowing how to use it was a game-changer.
 My Medela Pump was a blessing in my life, and I am happy to say that it has also been a blessing to the life of others.
 Ever since we purchased it 6 years ago, it has gone around through our circle of friends helping mommies continue their breastfeeding journey once they have gone back to work.
 The Medela In-Style Pump comes built in a hand bad which makes it extremely convenient for on the go pumping.

-- Nipple Cream: After my first experience, taking care of my nipples was priority.
+- Nipple Cream: After my first experience, taking care of my nipples was a priority.
 So, having an effective, organic, and safe to use nipple cream was a must!

 ASKED FOR HELP

 Contacting a breastfeeding consultant was the best thing I could have done at the time.